-The Chatham Islands group includes many small islands but only the two main islands are inhabited: Chatham Island (920 sq km), also called Rēkohu (by Moriori) or Wharekauri (by Māori) and Pitt Island (7.7 sq km), also called Rangihaute (by Moriori) or Rangiāuria (by Māori).
+The Chatham Islands group includes many small islands, but only the two main islands are inhabited: Chatham Island (920 sq km), also called Rēkohu (by Moriori) and Wharekauri (by Māori), and Pitt Island (62 sq km), also called Rangihaute (by Moriori) and Rangiāuria (by Māori).

 There are very few frosts – four a year on average, one of the lowest rates in New Zealand.

 The Moriori and Māori names for the islands reflect the climate: Rēkohu has been translated as ‘mist before the sun’, and Rangiāuria as ‘glowing clouds at sunset’.

 The Moriori people are descended from the first arrivals who came to the island from Eastern Polynesia and New Zealand between 1400 and 1500 CE.
 Māori from the New Zealand mainland invaded the islands and conquered the Moriori inhabitants in 1835.
 They named the main island Wharekauri, after a locality on its north coast.

 The first Europeans to see the islands, in 1791, were the crew of the brig Chatham, after which the main island, and the island group, was named.
 Pākehā sealers arrived after 1800 and the first settlers before 1835.
 The islands were declared part of the colony of New Zealand in 1842.
 A county council was established in 1926.

 The last ‘full-blooded’ Moriori died in 1933, but Moriori descendants numbered around 1,000 in the early 2000s.
 Many live in New Zealand but retain close ties with the islands.